mlitwiniuk/docker-ruby-node-phantomjs/README.md

 # prograils/ruby-node-phantomjs

-Ruby, node with phantomjs bundled in. `latest` is always based on latest stable ruby version.
+Ruby (2.4.1), node with phantomjs bundled in.

 ## What's inside